Case Studies Civica

 This critical partnership between Phlow Corporation, Medicines for All Institute, Civica, and AMPAC will further advance the pharmaceutical cluster that has emerged in Petersburg and solidifies Virginia as a significant player in domestic drug manufacturing.

 A Workforce Jump-Start and other Virginia Advantages

 A Petersburg base offers a strategic location close to Interstates 85 and 95, within a manageable drive of the major population centers on the East Coast.
-Access to The Port of Virginia was also a winning factor, along with the Commonwealth’s top-notch workforce and educational institutions, high quality of life, and a business climate ranked as the best in the country by Business Facilities in 2021.
+Access to The Port of Virginia was also a winning factor, along with the Commonwealth’s top-notch workforce and educational institutions, high quality of life, and a top-ranked business climate.

 Leaders in the partnership are excited for the possibilities that the cluster in Petersburg offers — not only shoring up a shaky domestic supply chain for essential medicines, but also proving the efficacy of continuous manufacturing and creating a new model for American pharmaceutical manufacturing in Virginia.